arteagac/mixedlogit/README.md

 [![Coverage Status](https://coveralls.io/repos/github/arteagac/pymlogit/badge.svg)](https://coveralls.io/github/arteagac/pymlogit)

 # mixedlogit
-Estimation of mixed, multinomial, and conditional logit models in python.
+GPU accelerated estimation of mixed, multinomial, and conditional logit models in python.

 ### Example:
 The following example analyzes choices of fishing modes.
 See the data [here](examples/data/fishing_long.csv) and more information about the data [here](https://doi.org/10.1162/003465399767923827).
 The parameters are: